 The dial on this handle indicates the relative position of the table.
 The graduated dial can be repositioned for convenience.
 Each division of the dial represents a movement of 0.001".

-On some mini mills there are 62.5 divisions on the dial.
-On these mills, each full turn of the hand wheel moves the table 1/16" (0.0625").
+The HiTorque Mini Mill has 62.5 graduations on the dial.
+Each full turn of the hand wheel moves the table 0.0625" (1/16").